 Each of these particles play different roles in the body; some of which can have detrimental effects on the cardiovascular system (VLDL, IDL and LDL), while others have beneficial effects (HDL).
 These five lipoprotein fractions can be further separated into subfractions that have distinct compositions and properties.

 Certain subfraction profiles have also been associated with increased CVD risk.
 Since the high levels of cholesterol and triglycerides in certain lipoproteins have been associated with an increased risk of CVD, there is an increasing demand in clinical medicine for effective lipoprotein fractionation and quantification methods to aid lipoprotein screening and improve CVD prevention and diagnosis.

 NMR Spectroscopy for Lipoprotein Profiling

 Recently, Søren Engelsen and colleagues published a review comparing commonly used analytical approaches for blood lipoprotein measurement.

-These include gel electrophoresis, gel-permeation high performance liquid chromatography (GP-HPLC), the “gold standard” density gradient ultra-centrifugation (UC) and NMR spectroscopy.
+These include gel electrophoresis, gel-permeation high-performance liquid chromatography (GP-HPLC), the “gold standard” density gradient ultra-centrifugation (UC) and NMR spectroscopy.

 Lipoprotein Fraction and Subfraction Determination by NMR

 The sensitivity of NMR spectroscopy to the chemical and physical properties of lipoproteins means both fraction and subfraction determination are achievable.
-The different chemical compositions and sizes of the various lipoprotein fractions and subfractions results in slightly different magnetic susceptibilities.
+The different chemical compositions and sizes of the various lipoprotein fractions and subfractions result in slightly different magnetic susceptibilities.